 COVID-19: France to impose quarantine on arrivals from four countries

-Although flights from Argentina, Chile and South Africa will not be suspended, as France imposed on Brazil Tuesday, arrivals will have to submit to the quarantine or face fines.
+Although flights from Argentina, Chile and South Africa will not be suspended, all arrivals from those countries will have to submit to the quarantine or face fines.

+Flights from Brazil were suspended until at least next Friday because of concern about the P1 variant of the coronavirus, which is more contagious than the original strain and can also re-infect those who have had the original virus.

+Justifying the decision not to ban flights from the other three countries, Paris said that those variants had not reached the levels observed in Brazil.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments